syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Filtering.md

 ### Styling the inner controls of the GridFilterControl

 The appearance of the inner controls added to the GridFilterControl can be customized using the [SfDataGrid.FilterPopupShowing](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Events.FilterPopupShowingEventArgs.html) event.
-The [FilterPopupShowingEventArgs.Control](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Events.FilterPopupShowingEventArgs~Control.html) property will provide access to all the controls inside the GridFilterControl which can be used to customize the style of each controls.
+The [FilterPopupShowingEventArgs.Control](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Events.FilterPopupShowingEventArgs~Control.html) property provides access to all the controls inside the GridFilterControl that can be used to customize the style of each control.

 {% tabs %}
 {% highlight c# %}